thecoder08/emulator/README.md

 0x0A - Jump with link: takes two byte operand: the address to which to jump.
 Also sets the link register with the address of the next instruction.
 0x0B - Return to link: takes no operand.
 Jumps to the address stored in the link register.
 0x0C - Breakpoint: takes no operand.
 Pauses execution of the program until an action is taken.
-(For debugging purposes)
+(For debugging purposes) 0x0D - Bitwise AND immidiate: takes one byte operand: the number to AND with the accumulator.
+0x0E - Bitwise AND memory: takes two byte operand: the address from which to AND with the accumulator.
 ```
 Any other instruction opcodes have no operation.
 ## Assembler syntax